 - The person doing the ghosting must have done it intentionally.
 The ghoster in question must be consciously choosing to disappear rather than have a difficult conversation with you about it.

-Now, even if you don’t agree with one or more of these assumptions, stay with me.
-(And please share your suggested edits in the comments below!)
+Even if you don’t agree with one or more of these assumptions above, stay with me.

 Why Do People Disappear?